Predictive Analytics in Logistics and Supply Chain Management Software

 By keeping its fleet operational, keeping a healthy stock of supplies, and optimizing resource allocation, any logistics company can gain a competitive edge.
 Here are some more use cases for predictive analytics in supply chain management.

 How do the business benefits we’ve covered above translate to real-world gains?
-Let’s look at some key use cases for logistics analytics technology.
+Let’s look at some key use cases and examples of predictive analytics in supply chain.

 Demand forecasting